cakasuma/taste-angular-7/README.md

 # TasteIt

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+The aim for this project is to build simple pages application consist of getting data from json using http client and a little bit of reactive form.

 ## Development server